Sandeephm2003/java/readme.txt

 new content addedd
 testing github web hook
 new changes done for build 2
-for poll scm trigger made some changes
+for poll scm trigger made some changes new changes